I hate small change. I’d much prefer to have notes rather than coins. Not only are they worth more, they don’t burn a hole in my pocket.

 Find one of these beauties and you could get upwards of £100 for it.

-What to do if you find one?
+What to do if you find a rare coin?

 By now, the chances are you’ve emptied your pockets, and if you’re reading this at work you may be planning to rifle through various piggy banks and cupboards when you get home.